phalcon-orphanage/docs/en/reference/views.rst

 Integrating Views with Controllers
 ----------------------------------
 Phalcon automatically pulls down the execution flow to the view component when the controller has ended its work.View component will look in the views directory for another directory named as the last controller executed.
-For instance, a request is made to the next URL *http://127.0.0.1/blog/posts/show/301* , by default Phalconwill split the URL as is follows:
+For instance, a request is made to the next URL *http://127.0.0.1/blog/posts/show/301* , by default Phalcon will split the URL as is follows:

 +-------------------+-----------+
 | Server Address    | 127.0.0.1 |